OSInet/qa/README.md

 This module needs to be installed on your site to run checks on various aspects of your production database, configuration storage (D8) and file layout.

 ## Controls (checks)

 It is designed to be extended by additional module implementing control classes.

 In D8, these are standard core plugins.
-In D7/D6, these are derived from `Drupal\qa\ControlBase`, which are supported by a custom plugin system.
+In D7, these are derived from class `Drupal\qa\Plugin\Qa\Control`, and are supported by a custom plugin system.
+D7 uses a custom PSR-4 autoloader to match the D8 file layout to some extent.

 ## Graphs